 \autoref{fig:zerrs}, left panel, shows the results of these inferences for current-generation (dark blue disks) and next-generation (light blue squares) detectors.
 In \autoref{fig:zerrs}, right panel, we show instead the relationship between the redshift errors and the SNR \(\rho\).
 In these figures we also show the best linear fits obtained for the scaling relations of $\log\delta z$ with $\log z$ as $\log\delta z = a \log z + b$, with $a = 1.36$, $b = -0.44$ and $a = 0.93$, $b = -1.46$ for current-generation and next-generation facilities, respectively.
-We use our $\delta z(z)$ relations to calculate the redshift errors associated with catalogue~6, in other words, for each event for which the redshift is estimated from the luminosity distance, we associate a redshift error according to our $\delta z(z)$ relation.\footnote{As can be seen from the \(\chi^2\) results, the fit is not very good for next-generation events; however, lacking any clear better expected fitting function, being limited in pilot catalogue size by computational costs, and given that our recovered redshift errors are in general agreement with the literature, we keep this as our working fit.} The scaling with the SNR \(\rho\) verifies that our values of redshift errors and the corresponding fits are compatible to corresponding estimates obtained in~\cite{Calore:2020bpd}.
+We use our $\delta z(z)$ relations to calculate the redshift errors associated with catalogue~6, in other words, for each event for which the redshift is estimated from the luminosity distance, we associate a redshift error according to our $\delta z(z)$ relation.\footnote{As can be seen from the \(\chi^2\) results, the fit is not very good for next-generation events; however, lacking any clear better expected fitting function, being limited in pilot catalogue size by computational costs, and given that our recovered redshift errors are in general agreement with the literature, we keep this as our working fit.
+We also further stress that we limit ourselves to only 10~events for both current-generation and next-generation catalogues because of the computational cost of running the inferences in which at least 6~intrinsic parameters need to be simultaneously varied for every event, in order to have an unbiassed estimation of \(\delta z\); finally, the error on \(z\) is the only quantity we obtain from this pilot catalogue.} The scaling with the SNR \(\rho\) verifies that our values of redshift errors and the corresponding fits are compatible to corresponding estimates obtained in~\citet{Calore:2020bpd}.